 The all-new Water Wonderland with Scuba Santa is a truly wondrous experience where families connect and interact with the magic of an undersea holiday celebration.

-Tickets are available to the public starting this Wednesday, November 30 at 10am at awaitedshow.com.
+Tickets are available to the public Oakley shows (December 1-14) will be available on November 21 at 10am

 Visitors can also experience live musical performances on select dates, the Schmalz Family holiday display, extended “candlelight” nights and great photo opportunities.